ynotzort/lcamera/README.md

     $ sbt package

+I (enryea123) have removed the "package" command because I had problems with it, so just compile with the following command "sbt run" (don't worry if your device is not connected, you will still get the apk)

 To build and run the app on device (assuming you have `adb` and developer mode enabled):

     $ sbt run